 • Seven Awareness Through Movement lessons

-• Six lectures & discussions
+• Seven lectures & discussions

 • Lifetime access to the program